 There is Advanced Planning Visit (APV) for this YE.
-This visit will happen 3-5 April, 2020 (2,5 days excluding travel days).
+This visit will happen at the end of May/June.
 This is for the 1 group leader and 1 participant (both of them later attending the YE as well) to add some input into the program.
 Location of the APV is Olde Vechte Foundation in Ommen, the Netherlands.

-The Youth Exchange (YE) will happen 24th July – 4th August, 2020 (12 days excluding travel days).
+The Youth Exchange (YE) will happen 17-30 July, 2020 (travel days included).
 Here, all 5 selected participants are going together, and coming back together.
 Location of the APV is Olde Vechte Foundation in Ommen, the Netherlands.

 YMCA Bitola will give special consideration to those who had, or are planing to have a role in the GLOW and YMLP youth development program of our YMCA.
 For this event there are 75 EUR participation fee for all placements, and another 20 EUR for sending fee.
 A waiting list will be created from all who apply, in case there are dropouts, and those who will receive confirmation and further instructions from us, can continue with the selection process.
 For this event there is travel reimbursement of the costs made for going to and from Ommen up to 275 EUR under any circumstances.